Sukhdev Thapar: Early life of Sukhdev Thapar

 Sukhdev Thapar was born in Naughara area of Old Ludhiana, Punjab, British Raj on 15 May 1907 to Ramlal Thapar and Ralli Devi.
+His father died three months before his birth and his mother died when he was young.
+He belonged to a Punjabi Khatri community and was brought up by his uncle Lala Achintram after the death of his father.

-He belonged to a Punjabi Khatri community and he was brought up by his uncle Lala Achintram after the death of his father.
+After completing his early education at Lyallpur, Sukhdev attended Arya High School.
+He passed his High School examination in 1922, and then went to Lahore for further studies at National College.

 Revolutionary activities

 Hindustan Socialist Republican Association

 Sukhdev Thapar was a member of the Hindustan Socialist Republican Association and the Naujawan Bharat Sabha.
 He also initiated revolutionary movements in Punjab and other regions of northern India.
 He was the chief of the Punjab unit of the HSRA and was instrumental in making decisions.

 Sukhdev took part in a number of revolutionary events, including a prison hunger strike in 1929.
 He is widely known for his assaults in the Lahore Conspiracy Case (1929–1930).
 He is well known for his role in the assassination of Assistant Superintendent of Police John P. Saunders on 17 December 1928, by Bhagat Singh and Shivaram Rajguru, the assassination carried out in retaliation for the senior leader Lala Lajpat Rai's horrific death.